 To enable search on your Avada website, there are several options.

-- Enable the Search Icon on the Main Menu – In the Theme Options, at Avada > Theme Options > Main Menu, there is an option to enable a Main Menu Search Icon.
+Enable the Search Icon on the Main Menu – In the Global Options, at Avada > Options > Main Menu, there is an option to enable a Main Menu Search Icon.
 This places a search icon at the far right of your existing main menu.

-- Use the Search Bar Option in a Page Title Bar – If you use a Page Title Bar, you can replace the Breadcrumbs with a Search Bar, either globally at Avada > Theme Options > Page Title Bar > Breadcrumbs / Search Bar, or on a page by page basis in the Page Title Bar tab of the Fusion Page Options.
+Use the Search Bar Option in a Page Title Bar – If you use a Page Title Bar, you can replace the Breadcrumbs with a Search Bar, either globally at Avada > Options > Page Title Bar > Breadcrumbs / Search Bar, or on a page by page basis in the Page Title Bar tab of the Avada Page Options.

 Results show as soon as the minimum number of characters is reached (see image below).
 However, if the user hits Enter after they type, the search page will load instead.

-These are found in the Fusion Theme Options, at Avada > Theme Options > Search.
+These are found in the Global Options, at Avada > Options > Search.